-It’s important to know what the Church means by the “sacrifice” of the Mass.
+It’s important to understand what the Church means by the “sacrifice” of the Mass.
 The term is easily misunderstood and has caused much strife among Christians.

 First of all, Church teaching reiterates what Scripture states very clearly: there is no other sacrifice except the one offered by Jesus on Calvary.
 Hebrews 10:12 says that Christ “offered for all time a single sacrifice for sins.”
 That sacrifice cannot be repeated.
 The Mass, therefore, is not a repetition; it is a re-presentation of that sacrifice.

 This is exactly what happens in the Eucharist.
 The power of Calvary — the sacrifice that takes away sins, heals, and transforms — becomes present and available to us.
 It can be applied to our need.

-But for complete understanding of the Mass, that’s not all.
+But for complete understanding of the Mass, that’s not enough.
 The cross is incomplete without the Resurrection.
 You can’t understand what happened on Good Friday apart from what happened two days later on Easter Sunday.
 This means that the Resurrection, too, is made present every time the Eucharist is celebrated.
 When we go to Mass, we’re present at the foot of the cross, watching the Savior give His life for us.
-And we’re outside the open tomb with the risen Jesus and the women who greeted Him on that resurrection morning.
+And we’re also outside the open tomb with the risen Jesus and the women who greeted Him on that resurrection morning.
 “This is for you.
 I give My life to you,” Jesus is saying.
 “Receive My power.”

 Jesus offered himself as a sacrifice in order to bring us salvation and give us His Spirit.
 Pentecost is the fruit of the sacrifice of the Cross and the victory of the Resurrection.
 Thus, the Church teaches that every Mass is a new Pentecost, a new opportunity to receive the Spirit afresh (see the Catechism of the Catholic Church, par.
 739).

-To sum up, the Mass is Christ’s sacrifice made present again.
-It’s not recalled, as if it had been absent or were merely a past event.
+To sum up, understanding the Mass is to recognize it as Christ’s sacrifice made present again.
+It’s not simply recalled, as if it had been absent or were merely a past event.
 It’s re-presented in all its majesty and transforming power.